def324/sunside/README.md

 This repository contains the full implementation: **core logic**, a **Svelte UI**, **data prep scripts**, and **tests**.

 The main intent is practical: help decide which side of the aircraft to sit on by visualizing sunlight over time.

+## AI-assisted development

+This project is developed using AI models with human oversight.
+AI assistance is used for things like code generation, refactoring, and debugging; changes are reviewed and validated with tests.

 ## Quickstart